multitudes/oldmultitudes.github.io/_posts/2010-04-09-Intro to ARKit with a simple Unity and Xcode tutorial.markdown

 and drag the three videos to the ReferenceImages folder.
-And then one by one from the folder to the three just creates planes 1,2, and 3
+And then one by one from the folder to the three planes 1,2, and 3 you just created.

 If you click play you should see the three videos playing

-Now drag the parent folder from the hierarchy to the assets and automatically a prefab will be created but not necessary
+Now drag the parent folder from the hierarchy to the assets and automatically a prefab will be created (this is extra and not necessary in this tutorial.
+Prefab are convenient whe you keep working on the project later on)

 #### Build the project in Unity

--
 - go to file -> build settings,
 - You want to edit your bundle id if not already done. click on "Player Settings" in the "Build Settings" window ( bottom left).
 It will open a new window and the "Bundle Id" will be under "Other Settings"
       ![image](/assets/img/ARKittutorialscreenshots/211.43.18.png)